adrifmonte/css-training/stack-overflow-documentation/cascading-and-specificity/README.md

+# Cascading and Specificity

 > <strong>This content was ported over from Stack Overflow Documentation, [now retired](https://meta.stackoverflow.com/q/356294/1064325).
-To access the source and attribution please access the Docs archive and reference the corresponding topic ID.</strong>
+To access the source and attribution please access the [Docs archive](https://archive.org/details/documentation-dump.7z) and reference topic ID: ##201709262047354448464##</strong>

-# Cascading and Specificity
-<sub>(#t=201709262047354448464)<sub>

 - [Calculating Selector Specificity](#calculating-selector-specificity)
 - [The !important declaration](#the-important-declaration)